-Efforts to reduce water consumption and wastewater volume lwase Cosfa continuously conducts monitoring and strives for appropriate management and reduction of water consumption and wastewater discharge to conserve limited water resources.
-Although water consumption was on an increasing trend in fiscal 2022, this was the result of growth in the business at Karatsu Wellness Farm, our own farm.
-We plan to verify the environmental impact of our business as necessary and take appropriate measures.
+Efforts to reduce water consumption and wastewater volume

+Iwase Cosfa continuously conducts monitoring and strives for appropriate management and reduction of water consumption and wastewater discharge to conserve limited water resources.
+In 2022, water consumption drastically increased due to the expension of our Karatsu Wellness Farm business.
+In 2023, we were able to reduce water consumption by more than 3%.